-Honorary Lecturer on MSc in Zoo Conservation Biology
+Honorary Lecturer in MSc in Zoo and Aquarium Conservation Biology

-Education and research Officer at the Whitley Wildlife Conservation Trust (Newquay Zoo)
+Education and research Officer at Wild Planet Trust (Newquay Zoo)

 Primate Society of Great Britain